minikie/xenarix/README.md

 ## Notice

-<span style="color:orange">This Xenarix is move to submodule of [MxDevTool](https://github.com/montrixdev/mxdevtool-python), Because of supporting financial math functions.</span>
+**This Xenarix is move to submodule of [MxDevTool](https://github.com/montrixdev/mxdevtool-python), Because of supporting financial math functions.**